 Ever wonder why you're not receiving many emails or calls from your website?

 Any real estate agent can state that they have their thumb on the pulse of the real estate market in their community.
-Almost everyone claims that they are the leading local expert, they have the insider information buyers need, and they’re ever so passionate about their community, yada, yada… Read the About Me pages on almost every site and they say essentially the same thing.
+Almost everyone claims that they are the leading local expert, they have the insider information buyers need, they're active in their neighbourhood, and ever so passionate about their community, yada, yada...
+Read the About Me pages on almost every agent's site and you'll read essentially the same thing.

-Nobody has any reason to believe you’re special.
-As a society, we’ve become very jaded towards marketing statements.
-A posed or Photoshopped photo in a community setting doesn’t prove you know anything about the real estate in your area.
-The years you’ve put in don’t prove you’re still at the top of your game.
+Nobody has any reason to believe you're special.
+As a society, we've become very jaded towards sweeping marketing statements.
+A posed or Photoshop'd photo in a community setting doesn't prove you know squat about the real estate in your area.
+The years you've put in don't prove you're still at the top of your game.
 Contrast and proof are key.

-So how do you prove that you are a wealth of up-to-date information, and the go-to agent they should call?
-Simple…
+So how do you prove that you are a wealth of up-to-date information, and the go-to agent they should be calling?
+Simple...

 Award badges are often suspect.
-It takes seconds to “borrow” a graphic from another site.
-If you say you sell more real estate, you can easily prove it through your site’s vast archive of sold properties.
-(Please tell me you don’t delete listings as soon as they sell, or that you only display IDX reciprocity [3rd party] data on your site.)
+It takes seconds to "borrow" a badge graphic from another site.
+If you say you sell more real estate, you can easily prove it through your site's vast archive of sold properties.
+(Please tell me you don't delete listings as soon as they sell, or that you took the easy route, and only display IDX reciprocity [3rd party] data on your site.)